Crash Course in Romance: Episodes

 Directed by Yoo Je-won, Crash Course in Romance consists of 16 episodes.
-Each title of episode refer to mathematic problems.
+Each episode title refers to a mathematical concept.

 Production

 The series marked the third collaboration between director Yoo Je-won and screenwriter Yang Hee-seung after High School King of Savvy (2014) and Oh My Ghost (2015).
 It was reported that filming began in the summer of 2022, and ended on February 5, 2023.